YuliiaKulish/To-Do-App/README.md

 # To-Do App

-A complete React Todo App with TypeScript that allows you to manage todos using an API.
-This project implements adding, deleting, renaming, and toggling the status of todos, including a “toggle all” feature.
+A complete React To-Do App with TypeScript that allows you to manage to-dos using an API.
+This project implements the addition, deletion, renaming, and toggling of to-do statuses, including a “toggle all” feature.
 Each action shows a loader while waiting for the API response and displays error notifications in case of failure.

-The app demonstrates a fully functional React + TypeScript project with proper state management, API integration, and user-friendly interactions.
+The app showcases a fully functional React and TypeScript project, featuring proper state management, API integration, and user-friendly interactions.

 ## 🛠 Technologies Used